ME/CFS (Chronic Fatigue Syndrome)

 - 2Rest BEFORE you feel exhausted

-- 4Keep activities within your limits
+- 4Keep activities well within your limits

-- 6Consider keeping a detailed symptom diary
+- 6Keep a detailed symptom diary

-- 7Join ME/CFS support groups
+- 8Join ME/CFS support groups

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.